 The above applies to all batteries: conventional lead-acid, AGM and lithium.
 Do not interconnect batteries of different chemical types.

 See also Lithium batteries in caravans

 Interconnecting batteries in series or parallel – further information

 If you liked this article you will like my books.
 Batteries and their charging are fully covered Caravan & Motorhome Electrics.
 That for solar in cabins and RVs is in Solar That Really Works.
 That home and property systems are in Solar Success.
 My other books are the Camper Trailer Book, and Caravan & Motorhome Book.
 For information about the author Click on Bio.

 • Ample Power Company 1990.
 Parallel Batteries, Seattle, Washington.

 • General Electric 1979.
 The Sealed Lead Battery Handbook, Publication BBD-OEM-237, GEC, Gainesville, Florida.

 • Linden.
 D 1984.
 Handbook of Batteries and Fuel Cells, 2nd Ed McGraw-Hill, New York.

-• Also used for general reassurance: Barak M 1980.
+• Barak M 1980.
 Electrochemical Power Sources: Primary and Secondary Batteries, 1st ed.
-IEE UK and New York.
+IEEE UK and New York.